akalpokas/alchemate/README.md

 ___
 # Installation

 To install alchemate, please first install [SOMD2](https://github.com/OpenBioSim/somd2) into your conda environment.
-Then you can install the package into your environment by running:
+Then you can install the package into your environment by cloning this repository, and running:
 ```bash
 pip install -e .
 ```